-Why Building Lower Body Strength Is One of the Best Things You Can Do for Yourself
+Why Building Lower-Body Strength Is One of the Best Things You Can Do for Yourself.

-- Balance & joint health
+- Improved balance & joint stability

-- Energy for everyday life
+- More energy for daily life

 Start Simple: Walking & Bodyweight First